dmfs/ContentPal/README.md

 ContactsPal provides ContentProvider specific classes including some of the most important `Table` and `RowData` implementations like `RawContacts` and `PhoneData`.

+## CalendarPal

+CalendarPal provides CalendarProvider specific classes including some of the most important `Table` and `RowData` implementations like `Events` and `ReminderData`.

 ## Example

 ### Insert a Contact